June introduces the wet season in

 Temperature

-The arrival of June brings an average high-temperature of a still hot 32.4°C (90.3°F), closely following the temperature pattern of
+Welcoming June, Cozumel notes an average high-temperature of a still hot 32.4°C (90.3°F), nearly consistent with

 Heat index

-For most parts of June, the heat index is calculated to be a life-threatening hot 48°C (118.4°F).
+The heat index value during June is computed to be a burning hot 48°C (118.4°F).

 Humidity

-In Cozumel, the average relative humidity in June is 84%.
+In June, the average relative humidity is 84%.

 Rainfall